platipodium/vinos/doc/ices/Lemmen2024_etal_icesjmarinescience.md

 <!-- Cultural and economic value -->

 The German North Sea shrimp fishery is a traditional sector of near-coastal fishery encompassing roughly 200 boats distributed in 20 ports along the German East Frisian and North Frisian coast.
-While mostly local, brown shrimp is economically the fourth most important European fishery with 169 M€ in 2018; of this 90% landed in Germany, the Netherlands and Denmark (WGCRAN 2022), <!-- NUMBERS for GERMAN, there is an EU workforce document --> employing roughly XXXX people directly, and sustaining the livelihood of XXXX communities along the coast.
+While mostly local, brown shrimp is economically the fourth most important European fishery with 169 M€ in 2018; of this 90% landed in Germany, the Netherlands and Denmark (@ICES2023wgcran), <!-- NUMBERS for GERMAN, there is an EU workforce document --> employing roughly XXXX people directly, and sustaining the livelihood of XXXX communities along the coast.
 Processing and distribution of shrimp employs another XXX people and ultimatle yupports up to XXXX people .

 <!-- WGCRAN 2022
 The Brown Shrimp, Crangon crangon supports the fourth most valuable European fishery in the North Sea (EUR 169 million in 2018).
 The fishing fleets of Germany, the Netherlands and Denmark are responsible for over 90% of the yearly landings.-->